 - 4 ounces spiral-shaped duros

-- Combine cinnamon and sugar in a bowl and stir.
+- Combine the sugar and cinnamon in a bowl and stir.

-- Place about 15 pieces in at once, and cook.
-Nothing will happen for the first few seconds, then suddenly they will puff up.
-Cook for 5 seconds after they have puffed up.
+- Place the duros into the fryer, about 15 at a time.
+Nothing will happen for the first few seconds.
+Then they will suddenly puff up.
+Continue cooking for 5 seconds after they have puffed up.